maxxiimo/the-front-end-manifesto/chp7-visual-design-for-the-nondesigner.md

 ### Font Family

 Since we have already predefined font stack variables, let's pick one for View Thought.
-If you don't like what is predefined for your site, to help you select an alternative without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 8]" located in the appendix of this book.
+If you don't like what is predefined for your site, to help you select an alternative without having to earn a PhD in typeface, I created a quick reference "[Font Stacks Roundup][Appendix 7]" located in the Appendices of this book.
 Here you will find recommendations for:

 1. Font stacks that you can copy and use in your project.